Grant Opportunities

 A Community Foundation grant can support your work and our shared vision for a just, prosperous, and unified region where every person is empowered to reach their full potential.
 Grants are open to nonprofits serving Blount, Jefferson, Shelby, and St. Clair Counties.

-The Community Foundation has two grantmaking cycles during which we accept applications in our Priority Areas: Thriving Communities, Equity and Inclusion, Regional Cooperation, Economic Opportunity for All, and Overcoming Persistent Poverty.
+The Community Foundation has two grantmaking cycles during which we accept applications in our Priority Areas: Thriving Communities, Regional Cooperation, Economic Opportunity for All, Overcoming Persistent Poverty, and Equity and Inclusion.
+The grant cycle is a two-stage proposal process with a brief proposal stage and a full proposal stage.
+Site visits are then scheduled with all applicants advancing to the full proposal stage.

 Previous Grants